QAPM/2022/README.md

 # 2022
-Repo Containing the Proceedings of QAPM'22
+This repo contains the proceedings of QAPM'22 (in pre-print form).